Facts about heroin?

 In 460 BC, Hippocrates dismissed the magical attributes of opium, but acknowledged the benefits of the narcotic in treating disease and pain.

 Facts about heroin?
-Review below to rate this post, or answer/discuss in the comments section.
+Review below to rate this post, or answer/discuss in the comments section.* WhereWhyWhen may earn a commission when visiting external links.

 Interesting facts about Heroin, good job ;)